gabriel888chow/CRUD/README.md

 ![readme_img](images/readMe9.png)
 ![readme_img](images/readMe10.png)

-You can scan the qrcode, to check the data. :point_down:
+You can scan the qrcode, to check the data.
+:bell: **If you scanned it nothing happened, you can click the image to enlarge, and try again.** :bell: :point_down:
 ![readme_img](images/readMe11.png)

 In Mysql database, the data was edited. :point_down: